The Leica M3 was manufactured between 1954 and 1967.

 As a photographer however, my favourite M3s are the ones from the year 1957 (specifically the subset with serial numbers between 854 00 – 858 000) because they combine the very best attributes of both early and late M3 bodies.

-- Double stroke film advance lever with shorter arm (allows you to advance the film and simultaneously hold the camera with one hand).
+- Double stroke (DS) film advance levers with shorter arms (vs. single stroke arms); the shorter DS arms allow you to advance the film and simultaneously hold the camera with one hand.

 - Modern shutter speeds (earlier models have the older speeds: 1, 1/2, 1/5, 1/10, 1/25, 1/50, 1/100, 1/200…).

-- Film back door protrusions/pins to prevent door from flapping open when changing film (only available in cameras with serial numbers 854000-858000).
+- Film back door ball-bearing locking pins to prevent door from flapping open when changing film (only available in cameras with serial numbers between 854 000 – 858 000).

-- Double glass eyepiece with inner seal (later models have single glass with no seal).
+- Double glass eyepieces with inner seal (later models have single glass with no seal).